A1rPun/castle-crashers-resource/Archive/TheForgottenKnightsInsaneModeGuide.md

 [Original link (dead)](http://forums.thebehemoth.com/index.php?/topic/7288-the-forgotten-knights-insane-mode-guide/)

-_A1rPun's note: Wanted to preserve this forum post because this shows how much players knew back in the day, it was the go-to guide for most CC players._
+_A1rPun's note: Wanted to preserve this forum post because this shows how much players knew back in the day, it was the go-to guide for most CC players.
+Some info is outdated._

 The most accurate guide on the internet.
 Guaranteed